Migrate to Rackspace from another hosting provider

 Provision and configure the Cloud Servers instance

-Depending on the size of your current server and operating system, select an equivalent instance type and provision a new instance on Rackspace Cloud Servers.
+Select an instance type equivalent to that of your current server and operating system, and then provision a new instance on Rackspace Cloud Servers.

 Note: Back up the data on your existing server before you migrate it.